q66/cffi-lua/README.md

 ninja test
 ```

-Build has been tested on VS 2019.
-In a MinGW/MSYS/Cygwin environment where
+Build has been tested on VS 2019, Clang 10 and GCC (mingw-w64) 8.1.0.
+In a
-`pkg-config` is available and you have installed the dependencies the usual
+MinGW/MSYS/Cygwin environment where `pkg-config` is available and you have
-way, you should be able to build in the same manner as on Unix-like systems.
+installed the dependencies the usual way, you should be able to build in the
+same manner as on Unix-like systems.

 The `shared_lua` and `shared_libffi` options will make Lua and libffi provide
 `dllimport`-decorated APIs.
 This is not strictly necessary, but it will make